 Porridge and Knowledge

-Nestled in a quiet enclave in the heart of East London, Porridge & Knowledge is the Saturday morning breakfast club that brings world-shaping speakers and spirited musicians to your breakfast table.
+Nestled in a quiet enclave in the heart of East London, Porridge & Knowledge is the Saturday morning breakfast club that brings you world-shaping speakers and spirited musicians.

 Producing the 60s&70s; Nick Drake & the Folk Revival